ThisLittleWorld/ThisLittleWorld.github.io/pages/critics/oliphant.hamlet.md

 be omitted, while the second mad rhyme is retained: <br>
 <br>
-" Why, let the stricken deer go weep,
+"Why, let the stricken deer go weep, <br>
 The hart ungalled play," <br>
 <br>
 is as fit an expression of the wild